The 9 Best Messaging Apps for Customer Service

 One messaging app for customer service to rule them all

-Besides the Website Messenger, Userlike allows you to connect multiple of the above messaging apps .
-Firstly, this alleviates the issue of deciding which ones to support.
-And secondly, it allows you to do so while making use of professional support and sales features – like canned messages, auto translation, tagging and much more .
+Besides the Website Messenger, Userlike allows you to connect many of the above messaging apps .
+Firstly, this simplifies the decision of which ones to support.
+And secondly, it allows you to do so while making use of professional support and sales features – like canned messages, auto-translation, tagging, and much more .